ybanens/survey-tool/index.md

 Welcome to this Griffith Researcher Education and Development (RED) workshop on Lime Survey, the Online Research Survey Tool.

+{% capture text %}This workshop content will shortly be migrating to Griffith Library's organisational Github account!
+Check back here for the address.
+Posted: 20 May 2020 {% endcapture %}
+{% include alert.md text=text color="danger" %}

 LimeSurvey is a fast, free, flexible and secure survey application that is available to you to assist with your research.
 This workshop is designed to be taken as a series of online videos and exercises, followed by a Q&A workshop.
 The PowerPoint slides can be found below.

 {% capture text %}**Note:** You may need to sign in to your Griffith Office 365 account in order to see the slides.